udontur/ossd-mark-cal/README.md

 1. "Enter the number of items"
     - Type how many marks you want to enter
 2. "Enter the marks" (Limit: 4 decimal points)
     - Type your marks excluding the denominator, separated by a space
     - For example: ```4 9.5 1000 99.332 20```
 3. "Enter the denominators" (Limit: 1 decimal point)
     - Type your denominators according to the order of the marks, separated by a space
 4. "Enter the weights" (Limit: 0 decimal points)
     - Type your weights according to the order of the marks, separated by a space
-5. Final mark
+5. Final marks
     - "Final Mark" displays your rounded off final mark
     - "Exact Mark" displays your exact mark, rounded off to 3 decimal points

 ## License